guoyu07/meta64/src/main/resources/static/landing-page.md

 * Single Page Application (SPA)
 * JavaScript+HTML+CSS Client
 * Google Polymer (Web Components)
-* MongoDB
+* MongoDB (actual data storage format)
-* Apache Oak JCR
+* Apache Jackrabbit Oak (for JCR interface)
 * Spring MVC (SpringBoot)
 * App is "Mobile First", meaning a primary objective is to run well on mobile
 * Using Google Closure Compiler for JS Minification
 * Pure Java on Server
 * Spring Java-only configuration with Annotations, and no XML configs.
 * Server-Side JavaScript Markdown (using 'org.pegdown' API) renders pages
-* Built using Maven
+* Built using Maven+Bower
-* Launches from a single "uber jar" containing Tomcat embedded and pre-configured
+* Launches from a single SpringBoot "uber jar" containing Tomcat embedded and pre-configured

 ## Apache Jackrabbit Oak

-Other than SpringBoot, the main dependency needed for running/building meta64 is JackrabbitOak.
+Other than SpringBoot, the main dependency needed for running/building meta64 is Jackrabbit Oak.
 This project is currently being hosted here:

 https://github.com/apache/jackrabbit-oak
 https://jackrabbit.apache.org/oak/docs/index.html

+Jackrabbit Oak is an Adobe-sponsored Open Source project for creating the best world class JCR implementation.
+It is extremely high performance and hugely scalable largely due to Lucene as the search technology in use, and also because of MongoDB.
+As with any "NoSQL" the primary concern is indeed performance and scalability so the ACID transactions of an RDBMS are sacrificed for the "eventually consistent" model offered by a NoSQL approach.

 ## Technical Notes
 * To build the app use maven.
 * You need to understand 'spring boot'
 * See application-*.properties files for configurations.
 * Pre-requisites: Java VM installed on machine, and MongoDB server up and running, with a database named 'meta64'
-* Currently uses default storage location for MongoDb (Windows -> c:\data\db)
+* Currently uses default storage location for MongoDb
 * Once app is up and running go here: http://localhost:8083 (8083 port is currently the DEV profile port)
 * Refer to the 'docs' folder of the project for additional technical documentation.

 ## About the Developer
-Meta64 is a FOSS project created by Clay Ferguson.
-I'm a 48 yr old Java Developer located in Dallas.
-I have 25 years of coding experience consisting of 10yrs of C++ followed by 15 years of Java on Web Apps.
-Feel free to get in touch with me here:
+Meta64 is a FOSS (Free Open Source Software) project created by Clay Ferguson.
+I'm a 48 yr old Java Developer living in Dallas.
+I have 25 years of coding experience consisting of 10yrs of C++ followed by 15 years of Java, and primarily on Web Apps.

 **linkedin.com:** http://www.linkedin.com/in/wclayf
 **GitHub:** https://github.com/Clay-Ferguson
 **email:** wclayf@gmail.com

-###.